 Washington State Domestic Violence Laws

-Foreign protection orders, that is, protection orders related to domestic violence obtained in other states, will be treated as valid in Washington state and there is no requirement to file them to have them enforced.
+Foreign protection orders (obtained in other states), will be treated as valid in Washington state and there is no requirement to file them to have them enforced.

 Recently, Washington state enacted the Tiffany Hill Act to help provide more protection to domestic violence victims and survivors and to continue to protect them from further abuse.
 Ms. Hill was, unfortunately, killed by her estranged husband despite receiving a restraining order.
 The new law requires, in certain circumstances, abusers to be electronically monitored so that their victims are better protected.